georgiabasa/ubitrust/Docs/numeric.md

-# UBI Numeric Documentation
+# UBITRUST Numeric Documentation

-This header file defines the structures and functions used for numeric operations in the UBI Crypt library.
+This header file defines the structures and functions used for numeric operations in the UBITRUST Crypt library.

 ## Structures